 FRIDAYS : Moms group from 9:30AM - 11:30AM

-Prayers John Held, Amanda Berding, Alexandra Durdello, Connie Findley, Joyce Sieber, Cindy Hamil, Megan Laufer, Noah Oloff, Joe Harwell, Tracey Brewer, Gene Lehr, Cathy Mesey, Lee Hagan, Steve Helton, Diana Niemann, Anne Harrigan, Sarah Marlatt, Sharon Farris, Judy Greenwald and for the missions of: • Carl and Kelsey Grulke (October 2025 newsletter) • Groundwork Guatemala • Zach Barz • Chai V'Shalom (August edition of Hineni)
+Prayers John Held, Amanda Berding, Connie Findley, Joyce Sieber, Cindy Hamil, Megan Laufer, Noah Oloff, Gene Lehr, Lee Hagan, Steve Helton, Diana Niemann, Anne Harrigan, Sarah Marlatt, Sharon Farris, Yvonne Delf, Megan Pfeiffer, and for the missions of: • Carl and Kelsey Grulke • Groundwork Guatemala • Zach Barz • Chai V'Shalom (February edition of Hineni)

-Blessings Box Update is looking to collect the following items: tissues, fruit cups/canned fruit, canned vegetables, cereal, jelly, peanut butter, oatmeal, pasta sauce, deodorant, dish soap, sponges, shampoo/conditioner, washcloths, and water bottles.
-Sunday, Feb.
-8th will be the first “Souper” Bowl collection for the blessing box.
-You are invited to help tackle hunger in our community by donating cans of soup for the Blessing Box.
-Drop off your soup donations in the designated boxes at the church doors.
-Thank you for helping us share comfort, care, and nourishment with our neighbors!
+The Blessings Box There were 113 items claimed by the community from the blessing box last week!
+The blessing box is looking to collect the following items: tissues, fruit cups/canned fruit, canned vegetables, cereal, jelly, peanut butter, oatmeal, pasta sauce, deodorant, dish soap, sponges, shampoo/conditioner, canned meat, pancake mix and syrup, tampons, and water bottles.
 If you have any questions or concerns, please contact Melissa Barnett by email at tmkvbarnett@sbcglobal.net or text at 618-973-0772.

 Holy Cross Life Kati Gaschler compiles photos of life at Holy Cross in a google album.
 You can see the photos any time at this link here.
 She has also a blog about life at Holy Cross.
 You can follow her blog here.

-Family Discipleship will meet on Thursday, February 19th from 5:30-7:30 at church.
+Family Discipleship will meet on Thursday, March 19th from 5:30-7:30 at church.
 Please RSVP to Allison Schrader (schradera21@gmail.com) by February 15th so we have a count for food and childcare!
-We also need someone to volunteer to bring the meal this month, please let Allison know if you are able.

 TO VOLUNTEER OR IF YOU HAVE ANY QUESTIONS, CONTACT: